The Art of Simplicity – 40 Accessible Activist Activities

 - Email your elected officials at every level about police reform.

-One BONUS way to support black youth
+BONUS ways to support black youth

-Right now, funding is unpredictable yet engagement is more important than ever.
-Support Storycatchers Theatre’s effort to help young people who are working to manage their trauma and overcome the effects of disinvestment and institutional policies that have led to the inequities we see today.
+- Support Storycatchers Theatre’s effort to help young people who are working to manage their trauma and overcome the effects of disinvestment and institutional policies that have led to the inequities we see today.

 DONATE HERE TO SUPPORT YOUTH EMPOWERMENT